 Here are 12 essential Chrome extension links for designers:

-Eye Dropper is open source extension which allows you to pick colors from web pages, color picker and your personal color history.
+Eye Dropper is an open-source extension allowing you to pick colors from web pages.

-Eye Dropper is extension for Google Chrome and Chromium.
-It allows you to pick color from any web page or from advanced color picker.
-It is great tool for web developers.
+Eye Dropper is an extension for Google Chrome and Chromium.
+It allows you to pick a color from any web page or an advanced color picker.
+It is a great tool for web developers.

 With ColorZilla you can get a color reading from any point in your browser, quickly adjust this color and paste it into another program.
 You can analyze the page and inspect a palette of its colors.
 The built-in palette browser allows choosing colors from pre-defined color sets and saving the most used colors in custom palettes.
 DOM spying features allow getting various information about DOM elements quickly and easily.
 You can create advanced multi-stop CSS gradients.